TimOliver/TOCropViewController/ISSUE_TEMPLATE.md

 >
 > Please remove this line and everything above it before submitting.

+## Hardware / Software

+Which version of the library were you using?
+Which version of iOS are you running?
+What model of iOS device were you testing on?
+If using CocoaPods, which version of CocoaPods are you on?

 ## Goals

 What is the outcome result you want to achieve with this library?